 Pamela Chang, Ph.D.

-Pamela Chang completed her B.S. in Chemistry with a minor in Biology at the Massachusetts Institute of Technology (MIT) and her Ph.D. in Chemistry at the University of California, Berkeley, where she developed chemical tools for probing glycosylation in the laboratory of Carolyn Bertozzi.
-She received her postdoctoral training in the laboratory of Ruslan Medzhitov at Yale University School of Medicine in the Department of Immunobiology, where she studied the regulation of innate immunity by microbial metabolites.
+Pamela Chang completed her S.B. in Chemistry with a minor in Biology at the Massachusetts Institute of Technology (MIT) and her Ph.D. in Chemistry at the University of California, Berkeley, where she developed chemical tools for imaging and profiling glycosylation in the laboratory of Carolyn Bertozzi.
+Pam received her postdoctoral training in the laboratory of Ruslan Medzhitov at the Yale University School of Medicine in the Department of Immunobiology, where she characterized the regulation of innate immunity by microbial metabolites, including short-chain fatty acids.

 Scialog Fellow, Research Corporation for Science Advancement (2020)